AlibabaCloudDocs/waf/intl.en-US/Website Protection Settings/Bot management/Set a bot threat intelligence rule.md

     -   The instance is billed on a subscription basis.
     -   **Bot Management** is enabled.
 This feature is a value-added service.
-    For more information, see [Purchase a WAF instance](/intl.en-US/Pricing/Subscription/Purchase a WAF instance.md).
+    For more information, see [Purchase a WAF instance](/intl.en-US/Billing and Service Activation/Subscription/Purchase a WAF instance.md).

--   Your website is added to the WAF console.
-For more information, see [Add domain names](/intl.en-US/Website Access/Website access with CNAME/Add domain names.md).
+-   Your website is added to WAF.
+For more information, see [Add websites](/intl.en-US/Website Access/Website access with CNAME/Add websites.md).

 ## Background information